-Unbeaten Bulldogs puts streak on line against Stingarees - Port Arthur News
+Unbeaten Nederland Bulldogs take streak on the road against Stingarees - Port Arthur News

-Unbeaten Bulldogs puts streak on line against Stingarees
+Unbeaten Nederland Bulldogs take streak on the road against Stingarees

-NEDERLAND — The undefeated Bulldogs will get their best test to date as they head on the road to take on fellow unbeaten Texas City Friday.
+NEDERLAND — The undefeated Bulldogs will get their best test to date as they head on the road to take on fellow unbeaten Texas City.

 Nederland (5-0, 2-0 in District 12-5A Division II) is coming off a 31-0 win over Santa Fe, while Texas City (5-0, 2-0) is fresh off a 45-3 win over Kingwood Park.

-Barrow said his team will need to play a full four quarters, which is where the Bulldogs have struggled early in the season.
+Barrow said his team needs to play a full four quarters, which is where the Bulldogs have struggled early in the season.
 Nederland has two come-from-behind wins and had a 7-0 lead against Santa Fe last week before breaking free in the second half.

 Texas City has put up points in bunches this year.
 The Stingarees have outscored opponents 203-42, while the Bulldogs have outscored opposing teams 165-74.

 The Stings have scored at least 33 points in each of the first five games of the season and 60 and 45 against district opponents.
 They have outscored district competition 105-3.

-The Stings boast the second-best offense in the district though two games and the top-rated defense, allowing an average of 120 yards per game.
+The Stings boast the second-best offense in the district through two games and the top-rated defense, allowing an average of 120 yards per game.

 “They have some big-play ability offensively,” Barrow said.
 “They have a bunch of different guys they can hand the ball off to.
 The quarterback can throw it, but they like to hand it to guys that can make big plays.”

-Nederland ranks third in both offense and defense.
+Nederland ranks third in offense and defense.

 Nederland receiver and defensive back Kyndon Fuselier said he is looking forward to the matchup.